brendon/acts_as_list/README.md

 The general advice from MySQL documentation is to catch these errors and simply retry the transaction; it will probably succeed on another attempt. (see [How to Minimize and Handle Deadlocks](https://dev.mysql.com/doc/refman/8.0/en/innodb-deadlocks-handling.html))
 Retrying transactions sounds simple, but there are many details that need to be chosen on a per-app basis:
 How many retry attempts should be made?
-Should there be a wait time between attemps?
+Should there be a wait time between attempts?
 What _other_ statements were in the transaction that got rolled back?

 Here a simple example of rescuing from deadlock and retrying the operation:
-*  `ActiveRecord::Deadlocked` is avilable in Rails >= 5.1.0.
+*  `ActiveRecord::Deadlocked` is available in Rails >= 5.1.0.
 * If you have Rails < 5.1.0, you will need to rescue `ActiveRecord::StatementInvalid` and check `#cause`.
 ```ruby
   attempts_left = 2